GalynaM/python-APIs-challenge/README.md

-Functions to calculate regression and to build plots were added, images exported Fixes to correctly obtain latitude and longitude were added to WeatherPy Heatmap and ideal weather data frame were created in VacationPy
+Functions to calculate regression and to build plots were added, images exported Fixes to correctly obtain latitude and longitude were added to WeatherPy Heatmap and ideal weather data frame were created in VacationPy API calls To Google places added to find Hotels in ideal weather conditions